aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getEnableDataValueEditing() {#getEnableDataValueEditing--}

+<b>@deprecated.</b> Please use the 'enableDataValueEditing' property instead.
 Specifies a boolean value that indicates whether the user is allowed to edit the cells in the data area of the pivottable.
 Enable cell editing in the values area

 ```javascript
 getEnableDataValueEditing() : boolean;